|

 Driving Records

-records for three, seven or eleven years (according to which state you are checking).
+three, seven or eleven years (according to which state you are checking).
+The

-The records may show revocations, suspensions, DUI and traffic offenses.
-DUI convictions
+records may show revocations, suspensions, DUI and traffic offenses.
+DUI

 license number is required for driver history searches.